CoreumFoundation/coreum/coreznet/cmd/corezstress/README.md

 That's why it safe to run many times more accounts on each instance than the number of CPU cores available on the server.
 The exact number must be determined by practice.

+The process of signing the transaction is the most time-consuming element of broadcasting.
+To generate maximum throughput during the test, all the transactions are generated and presigned first and only then all the concurrent accounts start broadcasting them.

 ## Gathering results

 Each validator and sentry node exposes prometheus endpoint on port `26660` so it's possible to collect them and inspect easily